 USEPA and World Health Organization research have identified compounds similar in nature to dioxin, which appear to pose similar risks to both animals and humans.
 Dioxin-like Compounds Analysis: PCBs and PBDEs, specifically Polychlorinated Biphenyls (PCBs) are one such family of compounds where increasingly lower detection limits are being sought to better characterize the associated health risks.
 Advances in instrumentation and method development make it possible to accurately quantify these contaminants at previously unreachable levels.
-Pace Analytical currently offers recently promulgated EPA Method 1668A for analysis of up to 209 PCB compounds or subsets of these at the congener level.
+Pace® offers EPA Methods1668A and C for analysis of 209 PCB Congeners.
 One commonly requested subset is the WHO list of 12 coplanar congeners that are dioxin-like in molecular structure and appear to exhibit similar toxic endpoints.

 Contact Us to learn more about Dioxin-like Compounds Analysis: PCBs and PBDEs.